ZachJDev/Portfolio/src/pages/posts/blog/2020/07 Jul/Sketch Performance/2020-07-18 Analyzing My Sketch.md

 thumbnail: "sketch.png"
 ---

-When I was writing the code that powers my portfolio's background, I ran into a few bugs and implementation issues that kept the animation from running optimally.
-I wanted to write up a short post about how I discovered and resolved those issues.
-Before I get into that, a word about the technology and how I use it:
+When I was writing the code that powers my portfolio's background, I ran into an interesting implementation issues that kept the animation from running optimally.
+I wanted to write up a short post about how I discovered and resolved it.
+But before I get into that, a word about the technology I used:

-## p5.js...
+## p5.js

 The library powering the animation is the amazing [p5.js](https://p5js.org/).
 This library is an extension/JS implementation of [Processing](https://processing.org/), a language structured around the visual arts.